 Here are some basic best practice tips:

-1. Ensure you’re using the correct channels; use all four if you can; but this is not always possible due to other readers transmitting in close proximity; (As a side note; if using MultiReader to test, then select “Use From Specified List” and pick all channels from the next list box.
-If “Reader Selects Frequency” is chosen, the reader will only pick one channel by default.)
-See post Selecting Specific Channels Using ETSI Regulations
+1. Ensure you’re using the correct channels; use all four channels if you can; but this is not always possible due to other readers transmitting in close proximity; (if using ItemTest to test your reader, select “Use Specified Frequencies” in "Frequency Settings (ETSI Only)" section and select all 4 channels, as shown below)

 2. If you have more than one reader in close proximity that will be operating at the same time then alternate output channels; this can be important for times when two readers are used to create a portal or when two dock door portals are in close proximity.
 An example would be having reader A use channels 4 and 10 (865.7 & 866.9 MHz), and reader B using channels 7 and 13 (866.3 & 867.5 MHz) as shown in the diagrams below:

-3. Do not just use a single channel; ETSI regulations dictate that it is only permitted to transmit on a single channel for a certain period of time.
+3. Considerations if you have to use a single channel; ETSI regulations dictate that it is only permitted to transmit on a single channel for a certain period of time.
 4 seconds if tags are being read and only one second if no tags are being read... if this happens then the reader must stop transmitting for a period of 100ms.
 The reader ensures it complies with the regulations automatically, therefore, it’s important, where possible, to ensure more than one channel is selected.

 If you have more than two active readers in close proximity; careful consideration must be given to the design of the system.
 Which channels to use, separation of antennas, angle of antennas and how operation of the reader is triggered are all variables that can affect the operation of the RFID solution.
 Please also see this post to learn how to select specific channels when using ETSI readers: Selecting Specific Channels Using ETSI Regulations